threeskimo/RunTime/README.md

 A bash script that will track how long a program (game) has been running and keep a running total over multiple sessions.
 This information is tracked in a text file created in the same dir as the script.

 ## Why?
 Because I needed a way to track how long I was playing a specific game on my Steam Deck.
-I know Heroic Launcher and Lutris on Linux also track playtime for games, but this was just a fun little project I wanted to try to do to see if I could write a simple little script that tracked how long I had been playing a specific game.
-Great for recording my time on HowLongToBeat.com.
+I know Heroic Launcher and Lutris on Linux also track playtime for games, but this was just a fun little project I wanted to try to do to see if I could write a simple script that tracked how long I had been playing a specific game.
+Great for recording my time on [HowLongToBeat.com](https://www.howlongtobeat.com).

 ## Usage
 You will need to alter the `path` var in the script to the binary (game) you plan to track runtime for.